exorcito/rpi-docker/README.md

-## Cluster Raspberry Pi 3 deployed by Ansible with Docker.
-Its includes elements such as: Portainer, Traefik, Consul, Stack ELK and Prometheus
+## Cluster Raspberry Pi 3 deployed by Ansible with Docker

 **Highlights**